Flame of the Forest - Butea Monosperma - Palash Tree - Some Uses and Health Benefits

 The bark is acrid and bitter and has appetizing, aphrodisiacal, laxative, anthelmintic, properties.

-The roots possess anti fertility, aphrodisiacal and analgesic properties.
+The roots possess anti-fertility, aphrodisiacal and analgesic properties.

-Some Specific Ayurvedic Remedies With Flame Of The Forest
+Some Specific Ayurvedic Remedies With Palash

-Warm up some fresh flowers by hot water steam by placing them on a wire rack placed over boiling water.
+Warm-up some fresh flowers by hot water steam by placing them on a wire rack placed over boiling water.
 When the flowers are warm enough tie them over any swelling on the body.
 It is so effective that it removes swelling of arthritis, injury, sprains or due to any other reason, in a day.
 Dry flowers can also be used if fresh flowers are unavailable.

-Powder the dry flowers and consume 1 to 2 grams powder per day.
+Powder the dry flowers and consume 1 to 2 grams of powder per day.
 The powder is bitter but is a wonderful detoxifier and will also improve strength.

 - Sexual disorders Like Impotency, etc